 Worldwide nutraceuticals are defined as ingredients that have health benefits beyond basic nutrition.
 They are also defined as parts of a food or a whole food that have a medical or health benefit, including the prevention and treatment of disease.
 However, according to the definition in the Food Safety and Standards (Health Supplements, Nutraceuticals, Food for Special Dietary Use, Food for Special Medical Purpose, Functional Food and Novel Food) Regulations, 2016, it has been stated that nutraceuticals shall provide a physiological benefit and help maintain good health.
 The Regulation also states that “a food business operator may extract, isolate and purify nutraceuticals from food or non-food sources, that is preparing amino acids and their derivatives by bacterial fermentation under controlled conditions.

 The nutraceutical industry in India is one of the fastest growing markets in the Asia-Pacific region and is worth about $ 2.2 billion and is projected to grow at 20% to $ 6.1 billion by 2019-2020.
 According to Assocham in terms of ingredients, vitamins and minerals hold a 36% share of the Indian nutraceuticals market, followed by probiotics and omega-3 fatty acids with 9% and 5% respectively.
-The rest of the market includes probiotics, amino acids, peptides, fibres, antioxidants and plant extracts.
+The rest of the market includes probiotics, amino acids, peptides, fibers, antioxidants and plant extracts.

 - Schedule I contains a list of Vitamins and minerals